Scoring Systems Guide

 | Unclear | Relationship exists but direction uncertain |

-This question determines the connection_type field but does not affect the confidence score.
+This question populates the connection_type field but does not affect the confidence score.

 "What is the basis for this mapping?"